sodabubblewine/sodabubblewine.github.io/README.md

     3. The optical axis is perpendicular to the front and back wall and intersects the back wall at the principle point.
 The distance from the pinhole to the principle point is called the (effective) focal length.
 The principle point is designated by '(0, 0, the focal length)' in the camera coordinate frame.
-The origin of the image plane coordinate plane is the principle point, the first basis vector points in the opposite direction of the first basis vector of the camera coordinate frame, and the same for the second basis vector.
+The origin of the image plane coordinate frame is the principle point, the first basis vector points in the opposite direction of the first basis vector of the camera coordinate frame, and the same for the second basis vector.